mengyuehuang/mengyuehuang.github.io/_projects/445_final_projct.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/heat2_por.json" style="width: 100%"></vegachart>

 ### Discussion:
-Browsing the plot, it seems that when the family consists of < 3 person and the family relationship is not very good, the students would be more likely to suffer from health conditions.
-Also, there are more cases of high health status (health > 4) in the category of family size > 3.
-Generally, in both family size groups, the higher the family relationship rating is, or in other words the more harmonious the family atmosphere is, the higher the students' health rating.
+Browsing the plot, it seems that when the family consists of < 3 person, the mroe students would drink during the weenkends.
+Generally, the larger the family size is, the less , the less harmonious the family atmosphere is, the less amount of alcohol students would consume on weekends.

 ## Citation & References